 In addition to the project agreement according to § 1.4, which must be concluded between the Swedish project parties, cooperation agreements must be concluded between at least one Swedish higher education institution and at least one African university, university college or research institute.
 The cooperation agreement must clearly describe the parties' roles, commitments and forms of collaboration during the implementation of the project.
 Cooperation agreements must have been concluded no later than the date on which the first progress report is to be received by Vinnova.

-Please note that the Letter of Intent that should be attached to proposal does not meet the requirements for a collaboration agreement.
+Please note that the Letter of Intent to be attached to proposal does not meet the requirements for a collaboration agreement.

-We may also decide to add supplementary special conditions for individual project.
-In such cases, they will be stated in the decision.
+We may also decide to add additional special conditions for individual project.
+In that case, they will be stated in the decision.

 Could you have to pay back funding?